 It’s not returning order.id

 , since we only needed it for the join.
-This is still not the result we want.
-The user did not ask for count(*)

-, and the grouping looks wrong.
 We can’t return multiple rows with the same order.office

 value.